 A photo taken in the real house looking down the stairs:

-Despite the resemblance between the actual rooms and the ones in the films, few of the interior scenes were shot inside the real house.
-Director Christopher Columbus talks in the DVD commentary about recreating the interiors on a sound stage in a high school gymnasium (a source tells me that they used the nearby New Trier High School, which was vacant at the time).
+Director Christopher Columbus talks in the DVD commentary about recreating the second-floor interiors on a sound stage in a high school gymnasium, and a source tells me that they used the nearby New Trier High School, which was vacant at the time.

-The Home Alone house sits on Lincoln Avenue in Winnetka, Illinois.
-Here are some stats that Eric tracked down about it:
+The Home Alone house sits on Lincoln Avenue in Winnetka, Illinois and was recently on the market:

 - 5 beds